KevinFHartmann/EgoShell/README.md

 # What files do these programs create?

-- google.html (contains the Google login page )
+Just one: */tmp/EgoShell.html*.
+(It contains the Google login page that you use to sign in with)
-- results ( temporary file )
-- tokens ( temporary file )

-# What other files do these programs rely on?
-- msg ( HTTP reply message for our browser  )
+If you don't like the name, you can change the value of **TEMP_FILE** in your *config* file.

 # How long did you spend writing and testing this?

 I wrote it all late last night.
+I've worked on it for a few hours since then.

  There are probably bugs and edge cases to solve.
 It's still very much a work in progress -- but it works well enough that I find it useful.
 Perhaps you will, too!